 Soma, Santa Claus, and Coca-Cola

 On a side note, it is already a well-known fact that the image of Santa Claus comes directly from the Sami shaman and their sacred raindeers.
 Not only because of the characteristical clothing.
-The traditional Sami houses have the roof entrance, as the main door often ends up under the snow.
-The shamans would visit people during the winter, selling the dried mushrooms, whose red and white colors are the colors of the Santa’s clothing.
+The traditional Sami houses have a roof entrance, as the main door often ends up under the snow.
+The shamans would visit people during the winter, selling the dried Amanita mushrooms, whose red and white colors are the colors of Santa’s clothing.